 Changes to Our Privacy Policy

-From time to time we may revise this policy.
-Any changes will be in accordance with current privacy laws.
-We may notify you about changes to this privacy policy by posting an updated version on our website www.turkslegal.com.au.
+From time to time we may revise this policy and make changes in accordance with current privacy laws.
+We will notify you about changes to this privacy policy by posting an updated version on our website www.turkslegal.com.au.